hypothesis/h-assets/README.md

    output directory.
 Conventionally Hypothesis projects use a folder called `build` in the repository root.
 2. In the output directory generate a JSON manifest file (eg. `manifest.json`) that maps asset paths to URLs with cache-busting query strings.
+Example content:

    ```json
    {